 If you have pain or an emergency situation, every attempt will be made to see you that day.
 We try our best to stay on schedule to minimize your waiting.
-Due to the fact Dr. Beale, Dr. Yeh and Dr. Quigg provide many types of dental services, various circumstances may lengthen the time allocated for a procedure.
+Due to the fact Dr. Beale, Dr. Yeh, Dr. Quigg, and Dr. Duncan provide many types of dental services, various circumstances may lengthen the time allocated for a procedure.
 Emergency cases can also arise and cause delays.
 We appreciate your understanding and patience.

 Your initial appointment will consist of a consultation explaining your diagnosis and treatment options.
 Occasionally, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan may require an evaluation and a second appointment to provide treatment on another day.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral slip and any x-rays if applicable.

 - A list of medications you are presently taking.